amrnet/User-Guide_/docs/source/usage.rst

 Invasive Non-Typhoidal *Salmonella*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Invasive non-typhoidal *Salmonella* (iNTS) data in AMRnet are drawn from `Enterobase <https://enterobase.warwick.ac.uk/>`_, which calls AMR genotypes using NCBI’s `AMRFinderPlus <https://www.ncbi.nlm.nih.gov/pathogens/antimicrobial-resistance/AMRFinder/>`_, assigns lineages using MLST, `cgMLST <https://doi.org/10.1101/gr.251678.119>`_ and `hierarchical clustering <https://doi.org/10.1093/bioinformatics/btab234>`_, and assigns serotypes using `SISTR <https://doi.org/10.1371/journal.pone.0147101>`_.
 The iNTS dashboard currently includes all genomes identified as serotype Typhimurium or Enteritidis (which account for `>90% of iNTS <https://doi.org/10.1016/S1473-3099(21)00615-0>`_), and identifies lineages thereof using MLST.
-Last update: XX.
+Last update: 24 January 2024.

 .. warning::
    The iNTS data used in AMRnet are not yet curated for purpose-of-sampling, and therefore reflect the biases of global sequencing efforts which may be skewed towards sequencing AMR strains and/or outbreaks.
 Data curation efforts are ongoing however until then, please be careful when interpreting the data in the dashboard.